 Louis goes on to say:

 “Doctor Who has such a long history of being a family show and Living Paintings is all about family which is why I thought the two would go well together.

 The books will help blind people really meet the amazing characters and bring them to life.
 The books will help us open our eyes.”

-Louis is raising the money via a Crowdfunder campaign and you can can support and donate here.
+Louis is raising the money via a Crowdfunder campaign.

 Read more about Louis’s story, his experience as a blind person and as a member of Living Paintings library here.

 A close friend of Living Paintings for over 20 years, Sir Derek Jacobi has lent his voice to many Touch to See books, giving his support to our campaigns.
 Sir Derek’s voice can be heard on the audio accompaniments for our Theatre Book for Blind Teenagers, our Key Stage 2 History range for children, picture books and our art collections, garden and city tours for adults, amongst many others.